nims-spin-theory/MLIP_FTL/README.md

 ## Usage Example: Quick Start with Interface Scripts

-This section shows common workflows using our interface scripts.
+This section shows common workflows using our interface scripts in `scripts` folder.
 These examples provide hands-on experience and can be adapted for your research needs.

 **Workflow Overview:**